constraints-as-terminations/constraints-as-terminations.github.io/README.md

 This repository contains the source code for the [Constraint as Terminations website](https://constraints-as-terminations.github.io), a work presented in **CaT: Constraints as Terminations for Legged Locomotion Reinforcement Learning** by  Elliot Chane-Sane\*, Pierre-Alexandre Leziart\*, Thomas Flayols, Olivier Stasse, Philippe Souères and Nicolas Mansard.

+This paper has been accepted for the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024).

 If you find CaT useful for your work please cite:
 ```
 @misc{chanesane2024cat,